marcomaggi/mmux-bash-libc-mathematics/README.md

 shell; to  do so  it installs a  C language library  and a  shell script which is meant to be sourced in a Bash session or script.

 The  library targets  POSIX  systems.
+Only  for  testing: this  package depends on the external package MBFL.

 The  package uses  the  GNU  Autotools and  it  is  tested on  GNU+Linux systems.
 The  package relies on  `pkg-config` to find  the dependencies